Mandy Freeman

-Miranda Alexis Freeman (born March 23, 1995) is an American professional soccer player who plays as a defender for Gotham FC of the National Women's Soccer League (NWSL).
+Miranda Alexis Freeman (born March 23, 1995) is an American professional soccer player who plays as a right back for and captains Gotham FC of the National Women's Soccer League (NWSL).
+She played college soccer the USC Trojans, winning the 2016 national championship.
+She was selected tenth overall by Sky Blue FC (which became Gotham FC) in the 2017 NWSL College Draft.
+She won her first NWSL Championship in 2023.
+In 2025, she captained Gotham to the CONCACAF W Champions Cup and NWSL Championship titles.

 College career

 Freeman played for USC from 2013 to 2016, and she was part of team that won the 2016 NCAA National Championship.